 Effective biomedical interventions are needed to reduce the acquisition of HIV.
 The global HIV-1 epidemic continues and while many countries have made progress toward leveling HIV prevalence over the last few years, micro-epidemics of infection continue to occur in nearly all regions, even in countries possessing the full toolkit of proven prevention approaches [1-4].
+The World Health Organization (WHO) estimates that there were 2 million new HIV infections worldwide in 2014, the last year for which data are available [5].

-Antiretroviral drugs (ARVs) have been shown to be effective for HIV prevention in serodiscordant couples when administered to HIV-infected individuals as treatment as prevention (TasP) and clinical trials are now underway to evaluate the efficacy of TasP at a population level [5].
-ARVs have also been shown to be effective as pre- or postexposure prophylaxis (PrEP or PEP) [6].
-At present daily oral emtricitabine (FTC)/tenofovir disoproxil fumarate (TDF) (Truvada) is the only drug approved for PrEP use, but this drug combination has significant known side effects [7].
-The requirement for daily use and the side effect profile have made adherence to this drug regimen challenging, especially over long periods of time [8].
+Antiretroviral drugs (ARVs) have been shown to be effective for HIV prevention in serodiscordant couples when administered to HIV-infected individuals as treatment as prevention (TasP) and clinical trials are now underway to evaluate the efficacy of TasP at a population level [6].
+ARVs have also been shown to be effective as pre- or postexposure prophylaxis (PrEP or PEP) [7].
+At present daily oral emtricitabine (FTC)/tenofovir disoproxil fumarate (TDF) (Truvada) is the only drug approved for PrEP use, but this drug combination has significant known side effects [8].
+The requirement for daily use and the side effect profile have made adherence to this drug regimen challenging, especially over long periods of time [9].
 As a consequence, the capacity of currently available ARV regimens to reduce HIV incidence or prevalence is less than optimal.
-Furthermore, sustained use of ARVs for HIV prevention will increase the already significant burden of ARV manufacturing and delivery for HIV treatment.
+Furthermore, sustained use of ARVs for HIV prevention will increase the already significant burden of ARV manufacturing and delivery for HIV treatment, especially in countries bearing the highest burden of HIV disease.
 For these reasons, a biomedical HIV prevention approach that exhibits sustained activity over an extended time period, that has a safety profile acceptable for healthy persons, and whose effectiveness is less dependent upon individual adherence, is still needed.
-In this vein, two long-acting injectable ARVs (TMC278 and GSK744) are under consideration as PrEP agents.
-These are currently in early phase testing for safety, tolerability, and acceptability (eg, HPTN 076 and HPTN 077).

-An alternative approach to prevention and/or treatment of infectious diseases is passive administration of antibodies, a strategy that has been employed for more than 100 years against diverse disease targets and that is still used for hepatitis A and B prophylaxis [9,10] and for PEP for rabies, measles, varicella zoster, and other infectious diseases [11].
+An alternative approach to prevention and/or treatment of infectious diseases is passive administration of antibodies, a strategy that has been employed for more than 100 years against diverse disease targets and that is still used for hepatitis A and B prophylaxis [10,11] and for PEP for rabies, measles, varicella zoster, and other infectious diseases [12].
 Most notably, palivizumab has been used for respiratory syncytial virus (RSV) prophylaxis in pre-term and other high-risk infants for nearly two decades.
-In 1998, a multinational, randomized controlled trial showed that palivizumab administered during the RSV season reduce RSV-associated hospitalizations by 39-78% in premature infants and in children with bronchopulmonary dysplasia [12].
-Subsequent studies have confirmed palivizumab's safety, efficacy, and clinical benefit for infants at high risk for RSV infection [13,14].
+In 1998, a multinational, randomized controlled trial showed that palivizumab administered during the RSV season reduced RSV-associated hospitalizations by 39-78% in premature infants and in children with bronchopulmonary dysplasia [13].
+Subsequent studies have confirmed palivizumab's safety, efficacy, and clinical benefit for infants at high risk for RSV infection [14,15].
 Hence, palivizumab serves as a model for the use of mAbs to block a mucosally-acquired infection.
 Significantly, passive administration of this antibody has also set a standard by which candidate RSV vaccines are evaluated, by defining antibody levels that effectively inhibit fusion by RSV.
 This precedent has informed the conceptual framework for this study.

-Over the past several years, there has been a concerted and notably successful effort to isolate broadly neutralizing antibodies (bNab) to HIV-1 from chronically infected donors [15-31].
-Subsequent research has provided considerable insight into the sites these antibodies target on HIV-1 and their functionality (ie, the mechanisms by which they neutralize the virus) [18,19,28,32].
-This research has informed efforts to design recombinant protein immunogens that can elicit such antibodies [33-36], prompting optimism that vaccines that elicit bNabs against HIV-1 can be developed [34,37].
-In addition, the availability of bNabs against HIV opens the exciting possibility of antibody-mediated prevention (AMP) of HIV infection.
+Over the past several years, there has been a concerted and notably successful effort to isolate broadly neutralizing antibodies (bnAb) to HIV-1 from chronically infected donors [16-32].
+Subsequent research has provided considerable insight into the sites these antibodies target on HIV-1 and their functionality (ie, the mechanisms by which they neutralize the virus) [19,20,29,33].
+This research has informed efforts to design recombinant protein immunogens that can elicit such antibodies [34-37], prompting optimism that vaccines that elicit bnAbs against HIV-1 can be developed [35,38].
+In addition, the availability of bnAbs against HIV opens the exciting possibility of antibody-mediated prevention (AMP) of HIV infection.